HelloThisIsFlo/Professional-Beginner/blog/posts/a-new-beginning/index.md

 date: "2019-05-25"
 ---

 Two and a half year after the last update, I still considered this blog to be well and alive, simply experiencing a slight hiatus.
 Now, I see how, maybe, it was dead all along.
-That realization was key to allow for what's going to happen next.
+That realization was key to allow for what's going to happen next<!--end-->.

 #### This Blog is now ready for a Rebirth